-If work is performed on a holiday (the employee is physically at work or working), the employee shall be paid time and one-half for the hours worked.
+During Shift Hours.
+If work is performed on a holiday during regular shift hours (the employee is physically at work or working), the employee shall be paid time and one-half for the hours worked.
 All non-exempt employees will be paid their holiday hours on the actual holiday.